albertoruibal/carballo/readme.md

 Carballo Chess Engine
 =====================

-Carballo (the galician word for Oak, well it's all about search trees) is an Open Source Java and C# chess engine with Applet and GWT (HTML5) interfaces.
+Carballo (the galician word for Oak, it's all about search trees) is an Open Source Java and C# chess engine with Applet and GWT (HTML5) interfaces.
 It is used in the Mobialia Chess apps.

 It's organized into modules: